 A similar majority of the members believes the dispute resolution procedures will help ensure that the TPA meets Congress's environmental objectives.
 If fully implemented, the Agreement maintains the positive steps taken in prior Agreements regarding transparency and, to some degree, in the participation of civil society during the settlement of disputes in trade cases.
-However, the majority is concerned that the public submission process does not reflect a mandatory requirement for acceptance of such statements.
+The majority is pleased to see that the public submission process reflects a mandatory requirement for acceptance of such statements.
 It believes that public participation in the dispute settlement process will enhance the likelihood that Congress' objectives will be met.

 As with the other recent FTAs, the provisions regarding transparency and participation of civil society during the settlement of disputes in trade cases are significant improvements over historic practices.
-Also significant is the inclusion of Article 21.8(1)(a), requiring that members of panels examining environmental disputes have "expertise or experience relevant to the subject matter that is under dispute."
+Also significant is the inclusion of Article 21.9(1)(d), requiring that members of panels examining environmental disputes have "expertise or experience relevant to the subject matter that is under dispute."